inspec/inspec-aws/docs/resources/aws_ec2_placement_group.md

 # aws_ec2_placement_group

-Use the `aws_ec2_placement_group` InSpec audit resource to test properties of a single specific AWS EC2 Placement Group.
+Use the `aws_ec2_placement_group` InSpec audit resource to test properties of a single specific AWS EC2 placement group.

-The AWS::EC2::PlacementGroup specifies a placement group in which to launch instances.
+The `AWS::EC2::PlacementGroup` resource type specifies a placement group in which to launch instances.

 ## Syntax